Separation Anxiety Disorder in Children

 Separation anxiety disorder (SAD) is a type of mental health problem.
 A child with SAD worries a lot about being apart from family members or other close people.
-The child has a fear of being lost from their family or of something bad occurring to a family member if he or she is not with the person.
+The child has a fear of being lost from their family.
+Or of something bad occurring to a family member if they are not with the person.

 All children and teens feel some anxiety.
 It is a normal part of growing up.
 Separation anxiety is normal in very young children.
-Nearly all children between the ages of 18 months and 3 years old have separation anxiety and are clingy to some degree.
+Nearly all children between ages 18 months and 3 years old have separation anxiety.
+They are clingy to some degree.
 But the symptoms of SAD are more severe.
-A child must have symptoms of SAD for at least 4 weeks for the problem to be diagnosed as SAD.
+A child must have symptoms of SAD for at least 4 weeks to be diagnosed with SAD.
 A child with SAD has worries and fears about being apart from home or family that are not right for their age.

 What causes separation anxiety disorder in a child?

 Experts believe SAD is caused by both biological and environmental factors.
 A child may inherit a tendency to be anxious.
 An imbalance of 2 chemicals in the brain (norepinephrine and serotonin) most likely plays a part.

 A child can also learn anxiety and fear from family members and others.
 A traumatic event may also cause SAD.

 Which children are at risk for separation anxiety disorder?

 SAD happens equally in males and females.
 But children who have parents with an anxiety disorder are more likely to have SAD.